afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 You could spend days using Photoshop to edit the image or you could use a diffusion model to do it in minutes.224 To get started we're going to download our masks and images from Comet as artifacts

-You've already learned about artifacts previously, but to recap, artifacts are just version controlled assets
+> You've already learned about artifacts previously, but to recap, **artifacts are just version controlled assets**.

-They can be anything from models to data sets, or in this case your friend's photo and a segmentation mask of a cat
+> They can be anything from models to data sets, or in this case your friend's photo and a segmentation mask of a cat

-Once our artifact has been downloaded we can extract the images from them and view them using matplotlib
+Once our artifact has been downloaded we can extract the images from them and view them using `matplotlib`

 As you can see, we now have an image of our friend leaning over a cat and we have a segmentation mask of the cat